rust-lang/rfcs/text/0000-macro-aware-tokens.md

     }
     ```

-    The caller of `foo!` probably imagines that `baz!` will be expanded within `b`, and so prepends the call with `super`.
+    The caller of `foo!` probably imagines that `baz!` will be expanded within `mod b`, and so prepends the call with `super`.
 However, if `foo!` naively marks the call to `super::baz!`, then the path will fail to resolve because macro paths are resolved relative to the location of the call.
 Handling this would require the macro implementer to track the path offset of its expansion, which is doable but adds complexity.

-* Commits the compiler to a particular macro expansion order, as well as a way for users to position themselves within that order.
+* Commits the compiler to a particular (but loose) macro expansion order, as well as a (limited) way for users to position themselves within that order.
 What future plans does this interfere with?
+What potentially unintuitive expansion-order effects might this expose?

 # Rationale and alternatives